the-avid-engineer/InfrastructureCli/README.md

 ## Template File

 The template file is a JSON file which codifies the infrastructure.
 The template file is passed through a rewriter which will re-write the structure, and allows you to do some basic programming in JSON format.
-Functions are listed in order of precedence.
+Functions are listed in order of precedence, and the template is processed bottom-up.

 ### @Fn::GetAttributeValue (Explicit)